-Robert continues to learn a lot during his freshman year at Claremont McKenna College, especially the social aspect.
+CollegeXpress student vlogger Robert continues to learn a lot during his freshman year at Claremont McKenna College, especially the social aspect.
 In this video, he debunks three myths about making friends in college and how it differs from making friends in high school.
-Check out the video below!
+Check it out below!

 Myth #1: Making friends in college is exactly like making friends in high school